Royuin/battleship/README.md

 - seperate addship event listeners
 - fix test not working when dom functions called
 - create resuable function to test if all ships of a player have been sunk
-- dont allow ships to be added on top of other ships